kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 ---

-You've likely heard the adage, "Contributing isn't just about writing code", whispered in forums or seen etched into the digital walls of open-source communities.
+You've likely heard the adage, "Contributing isn't just about writing code", whispered in forums or seen etched into the digital walls of open source communities.
 But what depth of truth lies within this ancient wisdom, especially in the vast, evolving world of Kubernetes?